-IPM reduces the use of synthetic pesticides by promoting the use of biological and cultural controls.
-It improves profitability while preserving environmental integrity by reducing the cost of pest management.
-IPM techniques can support beneficial insect populations, which support ecosystem health and pest management.
 Compared to traditional methods, organic farming, which frequently integrates IPM, improves soil quality and decreases nutrient loss.
 According to studies, organic farms support over three times as many species as conventional farms, indicating a much greater level of species variety.
 By doing away with synthetic pesticides, organic methods lower the hazards of chemical residues in food and the environment (Hsiao et al., 2020).

 6.Economic and Environmental impacts of Integrated Pest Management